Malamba Primary School Water Project – Zambia

 The schools and surrounding communities have been involved in every step of this project’s progress.
 Development without community engagement is not sustainable.

 These boreholes have an expected lifetime of 50 years.
 It is the hope of many, that the communities will sustain their borehole for that lifetime.

 During the construction process, the community provided labor, sand, and stone for the project.
-The value of these contribution is about 20% of full project cost.
+The value of these contributions is about 20% of the full project cost.

 The students will be engaged in the process of sensitizing the community.
 Teachers will prepare a course about water, sanitation, and proper utilization of the borehole.
 Class discussions will include information about boiling drinking water, chlorine usage, washing hands after latrine use and proper hygiene.
 Following the course, students will create sketches, poems, dances, and songs of various scenarios around water and sanitation.
 The performances will demonstrate proper and improper borehole use.
 The students will be presented to the community at large for a day of sensitization and celebration.